Primes as sums of Fibonacci numbers: Preface

 The story begins with the base-$q$ expansion: we can represent each nonnegative integer $n$ by a sum of powers of $q$ in such a way that each power is taken at most $q-1$ times.
 This representation is unique up to the order of the summands.
 Written as a linear combination, we have the unique expansion

 where $a_j\in\{0,\ldots,q-1\}$.

 The behavior of the base-$q$ expansion under arithmetical operations is not fully understood.
 A simple question concerns addition of a constant in the binary case: in which way does the binary expansion of $a+b$ depend on the binary expansions of $a$ and $b$?
 The question is easy to formulate, but no closed precise description of the behavior of base-$q$ digits under addition exists~\cite{SW2020}.
-It is difficult enough to deal with a certain parameter associated to the base-$q$ expansion --- the \emph{sum-of-digits function in base} $q$, in symbols $s_q$.
+It is already a challange to deal with a certain parameter associated to the base-$q$ expansion --- the \emph{sum-of-digits function in base} $q$, in symbols $s_q$.
 This function just returns the sum of the base-$q$ digits of its argument; in other words, $s_q(n)$ is the minimal number of powers of $q$ needed to write $n$ as their sum.
-The results of this paper are concerned with a parameter of this type --- the number of Fibonacci numbers $\sz(n)$ needed to represent a given nonnegative integer $n$ as their sum.
-Nevertheless, in the proofs we will make use of the full \emph{Zeckendorf expansion} of integers, which carries more information than just the \emph{Zeckendorf sum of digits} we are interested in.
+The results of this paper are concerned with a parameter of this type --- the \emph{Zeckendorf sum of digits} $\sz(n)$ of $n$, which is the minimal number of Fibonacci numbers needed to represent a given nonnegative integer $n$ as their sum.
+Nevertheless, in the proofs we will make use of the full \emph{Zeckendorf expansion} of integers, which carries more information than just the Zeckendorf sum of digits we are interested in.

 Extending the above-mentioned question on addition of a constant $d$ by repeatedly adding $d$, we are led to arithmetic progressions.
 A.~O.~Gelfond~\cite{Gelfond1967_1968} proved that the sum of digits in base $q$ along $a+d\mathbb N$ is uniformly distributed in certain arithmetic progressions. \begin{theorem*}[Gelfond] Suppose that $q,m,b,d,a$ are integers and $q,m,d\geq 2$.
 Let $\gcd(m,q-1)=1$.
 Then